slobodan-rs/projects/Rick and Morty/app/README.md

 - #### `npm-install`

-  - Alternatively you can use `npm install -g npm-install-missing` & `npm-install-missing` to save yourself the hassle of installing manually other dependencies
+  - Alternatively you can use `npm install -g npm-install-missing` & `npm-install-missing` to save yourself the hassle of installing manually other dependencies that are missing

+  Manual installation if something is not working properly

 - #### `npm install --save styled-components`
 - #### `npm install --save react-router-dom`